aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### timePeriod {#timePeriod--}

-The applicable time period in a "date occurring…" conditional formatting rule.
-Valid only for type = timePeriod.
+The applicable time period in a "date occurrin" conditional formatting rule.
+Valid only for type is timePeriod.
 The default value is TimePeriodType.Today.

 ```javascript
 timePeriod : TimePeriodType;